ThaMarlock/Styleguids/C-Sharp.md

 - Private, protected, internal, and protected internal fields and properties: _camelCase (e.g., _userData, _isEnabled)
 - Interfaces: Start with I (e.g., IDataProvider)
 - Filenames and directory names: PascalCase (e.g., MyClass.cs)
 - File Naming: Ideally, match the main class name within the file (e.g., MyClass.cs for MyClass class).
+For each class a new file.

 ## Ordering